tathamoddie/Repair-Environment.ps1/README.md

     All tests now passing (with fixes)

-When you've just pulled, then your environment broke:
+When you've just pulled, then your environment broke because another developer introduced a new dependency:

     C:\code\SomeProject> git pull